Abbe Mowshowitz

 He also worked on the ethical implications of computing and, as a participant in a workshop held at SRI International in 1977 (organized by Mr. Donn Parker), developed a taxonomy of ethical issues that informed the later discussion leading to the ACM code of ethics adopted in 1992.
 As well as conducting research on ethical implications, he contributed to policy discussions surrounding computer technology.
-In 1979 he consulted (together with Professor Rob Kling) for the Rathenau Commission of the Dutch Ministry of Science Policy on the societal implications of microelectronics, and from 1980 until it closed in 1995, he consulted regularly for the U.S. Congressional Office of Technology Assessment, producing a variety of background reports on the social impact of information technology.
+In 1979 he consulted (together with Rob Kling) for the Rathenau Commission of the Dutch Ministry of Science Policy on the societal implications of microelectronics, and from 1980 until it closed in 1995, he consulted regularly for the U.S. Congressional Office of Technology Assessment, producing a variety of background reports on the social impact of information technology.

 His conceived the idea of virtual organization in the late 1970s, drawing on an analogy between the structure and function of global companies, on the one hand, and virtual memory in computer systems, on the other.
 This analogy led eventually to the formal definition presented in a paper that appeared in 1994 and elaborated in his book on virtual organization published in 2002.
 During the year 1979-1980, he was stimulated to develop and codify the idea of virtual organization through discussions with Henk van Dongen and his colleagues at the Graduate School of Management in Delft, The Netherlands.
 In the course of elaborating the concept and its implications for society, he introduced the notion of information commodity to explain a key part of the economic foundation of virtual organization and developed mathematical models for pricing information commodities, both from the supply and the demand perspective.

 His work in network science combined an interest in the complexity of graphs and networks with practical experience in designing networks to support administrative functions.
-While at the University of Amsterdam, The Netherlands in the 1990s, he worked on the design and development of a network to support information sharing on drug related issues among member states of the European Union.
+While at the University of Amsterdam, the Netherlands in the 1990s, he worked on the design and development of a network to support information sharing on drug related issues among member states of the European Union.
 This work contributed to the formation of the European Monitoring Centre for Drugs and Drug Addiction which was eventually established in Lisbon, Portugal.
 More recently years he has resumed his earlier research on the analysis of complex networks.